 Let’s look at the best no log VPNs in a little more detail:

-NordVPN offers plenty of choice thanks to its 5,000+ servers spread over 59 countries.
+NordVPN is my top recommendation.
+It offers plenty of choice thanks to its 5,500+ servers spread over 59 countries.
 This provider has a strict zero-logs policy, which has twice been verified by independent auditors.
 Additionally, it offers powerful obfuscated servers that let you browse privately in countries with strict internet censorship.
-There’s also 256-bit AES encryption, protection against WebRTC, IPv6, and DNS leaks, a built-in malware-scanner, and a kill switch.
+There’s also 256-bit AES encryption, protection against WebRTC, IPv6, and DNS leaks, a built-in malware scanner, and a kill switch.
 Users can pay anonymously with Bitcoin, Ripple, or Ethereum.

 - Logless VPN that accepts cryptocurrency payments